Greek baths: Key plans and features

 As a whole, Greek baths were not homogenous, especially as they spread to different regions and societal values and construction methods shifted during the Hellenistic age.
 Different cities altered the layouts depending on the needs of the local population.
 There were, however, certain features that pervaded most bathing structures.
 The public baths are made up of one or more rooms that are typically circular.
 This circular floor plan is called a tholos.
 The key feature in early Greek baths was the hip baths centered in the tholos.
 While the bathing space was public, the hip baths were used individually.
 The construction of the hip baths varied but most were terracotta or stone.
 The visitor would be seated in their bath while an attendant poured water over them.
 This style of bathing is reminiscent of showers, where there is a flow of water over their bodies.
 Due to the design of the hip baths, bathers could not fully submerge their bodies under water.

 Aside from the baths themselves, there were braziers to heat the room during the winter and a furnace to heat the water.
 There was a specific service area for the furnace.
 In another room, visitors could wait for their turn or change out of their clothes.
 Greek baths had everything needed to offer a simple place for cleaning and the maintenance of the warm and wet spaces.
 Occasionally public baths would feature a piscina, although they were typically only deep enough for wading, not swimming.
 Even more rarely found in public baths are wash basins, which were common in gymnasium baths.

 The style of the baths evolved over time including larger or additional tholoi, decorated floors, and other forms of bathing aimed more at relaxation.
 There are several structures, such as the baths at Olympia, that show these changes and the trend of renovation.
 Using the Greek Baths in ancient Olympia as an example, a Greek bathhouse started off as nothing more than a single rectangular structure 20 meters long and four meters wide.
 A well was situated at one end of the room where the athletes could draw water.
 The bath was renovated upon several occasions.
-The first being around the 5th century BCE saw a smaller room added where small built tubs were put along the north and east side and an adjacent swimming pool.
-The second around the end of the 4th century BCE another room was added on the west side with three of the walls being lined with additional tubs and hot water.
-The third renovation took place around the 1st century BCE, which saw an addition of a large apsidal room to the south along with a hypocaust system.
+The first being around the 5th century BC saw a smaller room added where small built tubs were put along the north and east side and an adjacent swimming pool.
+The second around the end of the 4th century BC another room was added on the west side with three of the walls being lined with additional tubs and hot water.
+The third renovation took place around the 1st century BC, which saw an addition of a large apsidal room to the south along with a hypocaust system.